-Exemption Code Air carrier employee Α American Indian enrolled tribal member living and working in Indian country in Oregon. В Amtrak Act worker С Casual laborer D Domestic service worker E Hydroelectric dam worker at the Bonneville, John Day, McNary, or The Dalles dam.
-F Military pay for nonresidents stationed in Oregon and their spouses, residents stationed outside Oregon, and service members whose Defense Finance and Accounting Services (DFAS) address is outside Oregon.
+Exemption Code Air carrier employee Α American Indian enrolled tribal member living and working in Indian country in Oregon. В Amtrak Act worker С Casual laborer D Domestic service worker Е Hydroelectric dam worker at the Bonneville, John Day, McNary, or The Dalles dam.
+F Military pay for nonresidents stationed in Oregon and their spouses, residents stationed outside Oregon, and service members or spouses treated as nonresidents for tax purposes.
 G Minister who is duly ordained, commissioned, or licensed and performing duties in their ministry or a member of a religious order performing duties required by their order. н Real estate salesperson under a written contract not to be treated as an employee.
-J Waterway worker K No tax liability.
+J Waterway worker Κ No tax liability.
 See above for definition.
 L Nonresident who expects a refund of all Oregon income tax withheld because their wages won't be subject to Oregon tax. М